 Social media is a great way to establish that warm connection with a prospect.
 Social selling techniques foster more sales.
 The ultimate goal is to convert inquiries into real life customers.

 Once you’ve established a back-and-forth conversation with someone on social, it’s easier to suggest a phone call, text, or email to deliver more info, send an introduction video and/or to set an appointment.

 Think about it: an email with a subject line referencing your Facebook conversation will be more likely to get opened.
 Now it’s up to you to make sure your real-life persona is just as great as your digital one.

 The best way to get started in social selling is to try.

 After you’ve put together your plan, jump in!
-It’s not enough to just “dip your toe in”, you need to make a commitment to yourself (and your future potential income).
+It’s not enough to just “dip your toe in”, you need to make a commitment to yourself (and your future).
 Like other endeavors, hard work pays off.